 To help prevent these injuries, Smartplay, Sports Medicine Australia’s injury prevention program funded by the Australian Government Department of Health and Ageing, outlines the types of overuse injuries that runners may experience, the symptoms to look out for and advice on how to avoid them.

 Common overuse injuries

-• Achilles Tendon – injury felt just above the heel, often stiff and sore when
+This is an injury felt just above the heel.
+Many runners report that the achilles is often stiff and sore when

 getting out of bed the day after a run.